SimonHempelCostello/cs257/webapp/readme.txt

 - Search: searches the contents of tweets for matching strings and displays the first few results
 - Rank: ranks the most successful bots
 - I'm Feeling lucky - take a random archived tweet then displays the results in a form meant to mirror the twitter interface.

-FEATURES NOT YET WORKING:
-- Search and ranking filters have graphical elements but do not affect the SQL calls
-    - This means that date filters, ascending/descending sort, number of results, etc. remain at default values
-- Most buttons on website do not interact when hovered over.